andreasmuelder/statecharts.online/chapters/06-final-states-choices-and-history.md

 ---
-title: History, Choices and the final State – Controlling Flow and Remembering State
+title: History, Choices and the Final State – Controlling Flow and Remembering State
 layout: chapter
 ---